OpenDMA/opendma-spec/OpenDMA-Spec.md

 - Read property
   input: qualified name (§1)
-  output: property (§3) containing the value or null
+  output: property (§3)
-  Returns the value of a property identified by its name.
+  Returns the entire description of this property  with it's name, data type, cardinality and value(s).

 - Write property
-  input: qualified name (§1), value or null
+  input: qualified name (§1) and value(s)
-  Modifies the value of a property identified by its name.
+  Modifies only the value(s) of a property identified by its name.

 Both operations may succeed or fail.
-This result (success or failure) has to be returned to the caller.
+This result (success or failure) must be returned to the caller.

-**Some notes on section I.1**

-Please note:
+> Notes:

-- It is not defined, when the read or write operation has to succeed and when it has to fail.
+> - It is not defined, when the read or write operation has to succeed and when it has to fail.

-- The outcome of the read and write operations is not defined.
+> - The outcome of the read and write operations is not defined.
 After writing a value for some property, it is not defined that a following read operation has to return this value or that it has to succeed at all.

 ### Section I.2: OpenDMA object model